Victor-Oz/Project-Chinua-Achebe-/README.md

 this project is named after the phenomenal late Chinua Achebe and the Living Legend Wole Soyinka.
 They are Nigerian novelists, poets, and advocates of  Nigerian native languages.

- Project-Chinua-Achebe- was built using googles tts and translate apis
+Project-Chinua-Soyinka was built using googles tts and translate apis

 ## Getting Started